-16. ARCHITECTURAL DESIGNING--(Residences).--Practice in office methods of preparing drawings and in the design and the study of the requirements for dwellings are the object of this study.
+16. ARCHITECTURAL DESIGNING-(Residences).-Practice in office methods of preparing drawings and in the design and the study of the requirements for dwellings are the subject of this study.
 The work is limited to residences, since this class of buildings is likely to afford the graduate his first opportunity for independent original work.
-The designing of a convenient, attractive dwelling, to cost a limited amount, is really a very difficult problem, requiring more time and thought than any other building of equal cost.
 Lectures with blackboard sketches to be copied in students' notes.
 Problems in design worked out in rendered drawings.
-Gibson's Convenient Homes.
 Fall term, full study.
-Assistant Professor WHITE.
+Associate Professor WHITE.

-Required: Architecture 2, 3, 4, 8, 20.
+Required Architecture 2, 3, 4, 8, 9, 17, 20.

-17. ARCHITECTURAL DESIGNING-(Problems).-Each student makes sketches at small scale for assigned problems, which are criticised and modified until approved, then worked out in plans, elevations, and details, these drawings being rendered in shade or color as required.
+17. ARCHITECTURAL DESIGNING---(Problems).-Each student makes sketches at small scale for assigned problems, which are criticised and modified until approved, then worked out in plans, elevations, and details, these drawings being rendered in shade or color as required.
 The object is to obtain as much practice in original design as possible; and in the making of rapid and effective sketches, suitable for submission to a client or employer.
 Fall term, full study.
-Assistant Professor WHITE.
+Mr. TEMPLE.

-Required: Architecture 2, 3, 4, 6, 7, 8, 9, 11, 15, 16, 18, 20.
+Required: Architecture 2, 3, 4, 7, 8, 9, 18, 20.